dhalmy/iit-scheduling-app/README.md

 ### Tools
 #### Examples (edit and add your own)
 - We will use Github for version control.
 Team-members will push their finished code to a branch to ensure the main branch remains bug-free.
-- If we need to meet outside of class we have found a mutually agreeable time at:
+- If we need to meet outside of class we have found a mutually agreeable time at: Discord o clock
-- If we need to meet outside of class we will use the following tool/tech for meetings:
+- If we need to meet outside of class we will use the following tool/tech for meetings: Discord
-- When we are not meeting together we will use the following tool/tech for communications:
+- When we are not meeting together we will use the following tool/tech for communications: Discord

 ### Requested Approach/Behavior
 ##### Examples (edit and add your own)